What you will do in your working day

 - Building Information Modelling

 - Civil Design Principles

 The Foundation Degree in Civil Engineering & Asset Management has been designed to provide opportunities to enter work as a Civil Engineering Technician and in addition covers the knowledge based requirement of the level 5 Nuclear Technician Standard.
 The course also acts as a direct entry qualification to the BEng Honours Civil Engineering & Asset Management programme.

 Requirements and prospects Desired skills and personal qualities

 Communication skills, IT skills, Attention to detail, Organisation skills, Problem solving skills, Presentation skills, Analytical skills, Logical, Team working, Creative, Initiative Qualifications

-A Level or equivalent Mathematics (Grade A grade A level) Essential
+A Level or equivalent Science and Maths (Grade 2 A Levels at grade D) Essential